anonaddy/addy.io/source/privacy.md

 #### **Contact**

-Questions, comments and requests regarding this privacy policy are welcomed and should be directed to the Data Protection Officer [contact@anonaddy.com](mailto:contact@anonaddy.com)
+Questions, comments and requests regarding this privacy policy are welcomed and should be directed to the Data Protection Officer [contact@anonaddy.com](mailto:contact@anonaddy.com) ([GPG Key](/anonaddy-contact-public-key.asc))